|

 interludes, and often plays with even flashier techniques, for no apparent

 reason.
-There is a bizarre, though entertaining, scene in which Ricky
+There is a bizarre, though entertaining, sequence in which Ricky

 delivers food to a disabled old woman's home.
 Suddenly it's fantasy sequence